fbpx

 Advertisement

-Of the five schools that made it to the final stage of the application process, Instant Impact Global Prep was the only one recommended for approval by an independent evaluator.
+Of the five schools that made it to the final stage of the application , Instant Impact Global Prep was the only one recommended for approval by an independent evaluator.
 Clarksdale Collegiate Prep, Columbus Leadership Academy, and both the Tallahatchie and North Bolivar locations of Resilience Academy of Teaching did not meet 100% of the performance standards.

-Clarksdale Collegiate Prep would have served grades 7-12 as a feeder for who currently attend Clarksdale Collegiate Public, a K-6 charter elementary school.
-Nearly 20 students, , and teachers attended the board meeting in person Monday, with four speaking to the board directly in favor of the charter getting approved.
+Clarksdale Collegiate Prep would have served grades 7-12 as a feeder for students who currently attend Clarksdale Collegiate Public, a K-6 charter elementary school.
+Nearly 20 students, parents, and teachers attended the board meeting in person Monday, with four speaking to the board directly in favor of the charter getting approved.

 Amanda Johnson is the leader of Clarksdale Collegiate charter school.